Assessment Workflows

 Additional Resources

-Congratulations!
-You've successfully created your first assessment workflow.
-This foundation will serve you well as you build more sophisticated assessment systems in Highlighter.
+You've successfully created your first assessment workflow in Highlighter.